kubevirt/user-guide/vm-presets.md

 Annotation upon completion.

-Any domain structure can be listed in the `spec` of a `VirtualMachinePreset`. e.g. Clock, Features, Memory, CPU, or Devices such network interfaces.
+Any domain structure can be listed in the `spec` of a `VirtualMachinePreset`. e.g. Clock, Features, Memory, CPU, or Devices such as network interfaces.
 All elements of the `spec` section of a `VirtualMachinePreset` will be applied to the `VirtualMachine`.